Concordium/concordium-misc-tools/credential-verification-service/docs/api/verify_presentation/data_model.md

 # Create Verification Request – Data Model

-This document defines the data model for the `Verify Presentation` API.
+This document defines the data model for the `Create Verification Request` API.

 CreateVerificationRequest is the request sent by the merchant the response that the merchant receives is the VerificationRequest that can